TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/model_design/auto_assignment.md

 ### Peak Hour Factor Auto

-When finding the Peak Hour Factors for the AM and PM time periods for auto, the link cost and perceptions were kept the same as
+When finding the Peak Hour Factors for the AM and PM time periods for auto, and a $0.067603/km charge with a $50/hour value of time.
-GTAModelV4.0.2 at $0.153/km $50/hour respectively.
 Various different Peak Period Factors were then tested out.
 For each Peak Period
 Factor the following was done

 \begin{equation}